Last Updated on June 26, 2020

-- Add red cabbage and frozen split peas and fry for 5 minutes.
-Add garlic and turmeric and fry for another 1 minute.
+- Add garlic and turmeric and fry for another minute.

-- Add cooked rice, stir fry for 3 minutes.
+- Add cooked rice and frozen edamame, stir fry for 3 minutes.

-- Then add dried tomatoes, oregano and chopped basil.
+- Then add dried tomatoes, oregano, soy sauce, and chopped basil.

-- Season slightly with salt and pepper. (optional)
+- Season lightly with salt and pepper. (optional)

-- Tip: Don't go overboard with the salt as the dried tomatoes are usually salty.
+- Tip: Don't go overboard with salt as the dried tomatoes are usually salty enough.

 More red cabbage recipes

 If you love red cabbage but you don't know what else to do with it, you've come to the right place.
-Some time ago I've posted a vitamin-rich recipe about a juicy purple cabbage salad with apples and carrots.
+Some time ago I've posted a vitamin-rich salad recipe with purple cabbage and carrots including a secret ingredient.

 I'm sure you'll enjoy it too.
-In this blog post I've also put together the top health benefits of this cruciferous vegetable.
-Click here for the clean eating red cabbage salad recipe.
+In this blog post, I've also put together the top benefits of this cruciferous vegetable.
+Click through for the clean eating red cabbage salad recipe.

 8 thoughts on “Red cabbage stir fry with rice, sun-dried tomatoes and edamame (20 minutes)”